 Nothing changes until everyone is on board and clearly understands the direction the company is taking in the short- and long-term.
 Once a shared understanding of the supply chain has been established, the true benefits of an IO program can start to take place.

 Becoming more educated on IO and its role in optimizing the overall supply chain benefits the supply chain team.
-Taking inventory levels seriously eliminates a possible weakness for competitors to exploit.
+By optimizing inventory levels seriously, it eliminates a possible weakness for competitors to exploit.
 At the same time, learning more about IO provides insights into how competitors run their supply chains, pinpointing their strong and weak points.

 When implementing a solution, consider the mindset of global supply and demand, as customers expect instant gratification.
 Rule out those that have not successfully managed this 21st-century expectation.
 A potential solution should also be able to manage uncertainty from the demand side, and volatility on the supply side.
 This is what sets IO solutions apart from ERP and advanced planning and scheduling (APS) products.

 The second key factor is the compatibility between the solution and the current planning process.
 Every company has its own planning process, which includes the following:

 - Plans to take action on a chosen strategy

 - Tactics used to carry those plans out

 Each step focuses on a detailed plan for each product in respect to the overarching goals of the company.
 To select the best solution, you must learn as much as you can about how your organization manages each step of this process.
 This will help you gain a greater understanding of what each role needs to successfully and efficiently complete their tasks.

 It would be safe to assume that all organizations run on more than one software or solution.
 Even if there is one standardized platform, each department configures the tool to fit their needs, ultimately creating a separate system.

 The IT department needs the flexibility to import and export data across multiple systems.
 The process should be seamless.
 There should also be transparency between what is achievable with the system and what is not to set expectations appropriately.